jasonTheDev/csc360/README.md

 # csc360
-These are 3 projects that I created for my Operating Systems class.
-They required me to work with multi-process programs, multi-threaded programs and to manage FAT12 disk operations.
+These 3 projects were created for my Operating Systems class.
+They demonstrate the  following competencies:
+* multi-process programming
+* multi-threaded programming
+* working with a file system

 There is an accompanying README in each assignment folder that explains more about the given program.

 ## The 3 Programs
 ### A1 - A Process Manager (PMan)